Weak-signal extraction enabled by deep-neural-network denoising of diffraction data: Methods

 \textit{Loss function:} During each training epoch, the performance of the neural networks is determined by comparing the denoised output with the high-count frame.
-The used loss function $L$ is given by a combination of mean absolute error (MAE) and multiscale structural similarity (MSSIM)~\cite{zhao_loss_2017,KimRSI2021}
+The used loss function $L$ is given by a combination of mean absolute error (MAE) and multiscale structural similarity (MSSIM)~\cite{zhao_loss_2017,KimRSI2021}.
+We find that this loss function results in a better overall denoising performance when compared to other losses such as mean squared error (L2 loss) -- see supplementary information.